clientagency/client.theme/README.md

 ## Intro

-Client Boilerplate is simple boilerplate theme for any Wordpress project.
-Made with love at Client.Studio in Helsinki.
+Boilerplate for Wordpress using Bootstrap 4.
+Clear no fuss code with essential functions.

 ## Issues